Frequently Asked Questions (FAQs)

 What is an inactive renewal?

 If you are not practicing public accountancy, you may renew your license in inactive status without completing CE.
 However, you must pay the renewal fee and submit a renewal form to maintain a current license.
-An inactive license may be converted to active status prior to the next expiration date by applying for license conversion on the License Status Conversion Form from Inactive to Active License Status.
+An inactive license may be converted to active status prior to the next expiration date by applying for license conversion on the License Status Conversion Form from Inactive to Active License Status and meeting all license status conversion requirements.
 The license will not become active until it has been processed and approved by the CBA.

 Can I get another renewal form to record my CPE/CE hours?